guardam/slap/README.md

 ## Elvish

-As of `v0.14.1`, elvish doesn't support `eval` yet, so you can use shlap to generate elvish code, but you can't yet use the generated code inside an elvish script.
+As of `v0.14.1`, elvish doesn't support `eval` yet, so you can use slap to generate elvish code, but you can't yet use the generated code inside an elvish script.
 Luckily there is some work going on for this functionality.